hanfak/topics-to-learn/management-workflow/agile.md

 	- This gives stakeholders, a better understanding of the work and how long it will take to complete, how much can be done etc
 - Was a reaction to old way of doing software development (ie waterfall), where major changes to requirements could put large strains on teams.
 	- Thus the smaller chunks of work help teams become more flexible, and dare I say agile.
 And in the process it helps them deliver features faster and respond to changes quicker.
+- Bring the pain forwards, does not necessarily makes thing faster
+	- find out if features are needed, whether the deadline can be made
+- All about fast feedback

 ## Issues